PoDuck/dokeepalive/README.md

 availability.
 It will check if a given port is open, and if it isn't, it will use the DO(Digitalocean) API to reboot the server.

-Due to this script using low level network access, you must run this script as root.
-You can do this from the command line by using sudo, add it to root's crontab with `sudo crontab -e`, or create a systemd service with root as the user.

 ### Simple Setup Instructions:

 1. Clone this repository into a folder on your stable server.